-This theoretical and methodological course focuses on the understanding of the art publishing scenario that is crossed by digital transformation - social networking, digital publishing, online marketing, crowdfunding, open communication.
-It fosters awareness in the students' cultural approach, which is crucial to the design of editorial systems and for the development of integrated projects that imply art, photography and publishing competences.
+This theoretical and methodological course focuses on the art publishing scenario, crossed by digital transformation (social networking, digital publishing, online marketing, crowdfunding, open communication).
+It fosters awareness in the students' approach for the design of editorial systems and for the development of integrated projects that imply art, photography and publishing competences.